 Stir the milk and pectin into the espresso mixture until dissolved.
 Fill a glass with ice and pour the mixture over.
 Or pour the ingredients plus ice into the blender and process on “frappe” for 30 to 45 seconds.

 Top with whipped cream and your choice of garnish (cinnamon, chocolate sprinkles, etc.) Yield: Four 6-ounce servings.

-*Note: Look for pectin (used in home canning to thicken jams and jellies) in the grocery store.
+*Look for dry pectin (used in home canning to thicken jams and jellies) in grocery stores or online

 Frozen Fruit Salad